pgjbz/bzr/README.md

 }
 ```

-For now only get the tokens, on input with the code above:
+For now only get the tokens, on input with the code below:

 ```
 let numero int = 5;